Axion741/Project-Potential/README.md

-Next updates: Power Boost System
+Next updates: End of battle EXP bar + MOAR FIGHTS

+Update (12/9/17) - Power System complete w/ basic Transformations tied into damage mechanics.
+Probably needs more balancing.

 Update (11/9/17) - Added Power Bar and basis of the Power system.
 Hopefully will be finished tomorrow with Transformations too!
 Fingers crossed for another release.